Twitch3/home-discog/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 ## TO DO List
-Home: Not sure yet what to put here- probably some kind of summary.
+Home: Not sure yet what to put here- probably some kind of summary of the library.
 Settings: Probably settings with default displays and sorting.
-Library:
+Library: Select from type of media (Vinyl, CD, etc)
 - Discs View: Simple view to see discs
 - Disc Details View: View details for a particular album
 - Search Bar: Display at top, allow searching of discs view